WICG/html-in-canvas/README.md

   // Allows manual geometry updates (primarily for WebGL/WebGPU) void updateElementGeometry((Element or ElementImage) element, optional UpdateElementGeometryOptions options = {});

+  // Returns the current transform applied to the Element mapping its
+  // border box to the canvas coordinate space.
+Applies before standard
+  // CSS transforms.
+  [NewObject] DOMMatrix? getCanvasTransform(Element element);

   // Fired when the browser completes applying geometry updates originating
   // from an OffscreenCanvas.